 Court Proceedings

-After his arrest, Fernando was presented before the Fort Magistrate Court.
-The magistrate reviewed the case and ordered that he be remanded in protective custody until the end of the month.
-This measure allows law enforcement to conduct a thorough investigation while ensuring the safety of all parties involved.
+Fernando was presented before the Fort Magistrate Court, where the magistrate ordered his remand in protective custody.
+This decision enables law enforcement to continue its investigation while ensuring the safety of all parties involved in the case.

 Legal Implications

-The use of illegally assembled vehicles poses serious risks to public safety and undermines regulatory frameworks.
-Authorities are intensifying efforts to crack down on such violations to maintain law and order.
-If found guilty, Fernando could face legal penalties, including fines and imprisonment.
+The use of illegally assembled vehicles is a serious offense, posing threats to road safety and eroding compliance with national regulations.
+Authorities have intensified their efforts to address such violations.
+If convicted, Fernando may face legal consequences, including fines and imprisonment.

 Public and Political Reactions